Honey Smoked Salmon

-One of the joys of owning a Country Smokers Pellet Smoker is that you get to easily enjoy smoked salmon as much as your heart desires.
+One of the joys of owning a Country Smokers Pellet Smoker is that you can easily enjoy smoked salmon as often as you want.
 When speaking in terms of bang for your buck, it’s hard to beat.
 The amount of flavor you get for the little time it takes to cook makes smoking salmon on a pellet grill a no-brainer.
 This recipe incorporates hints of spice and lemon with a sweet coat of honey as the salmon smokes away for an hour, tops.
-Enjoy on its own or in omelets, sandwiches, pasta, and much more.
+Enjoy it on its own or in omelets, sandwiches, pasta, and much more.

 How to Prepare Salmon for Smoking